Pink Tourmaline, Sapphire, Peridot & Sterling Bouquet Brooch by Hobé

 c.1944 (based on dates of similar design patents)

 "Hobé" (in script) and "STERLING" within triangle shape

 Similar to two designs patented by William W. Hobé in 1944: D138,978 and D139,339

-This sterling silver bracelet with floral basket links has a hidden tongue-in-groove clasp and safety chain.
+Vintage Bracelets, 1940s Jewelry, Hobé JewelryThis sterling silver link bracelet with floral basket panels has a concealed clasp and safety chain.
 The intricate flowers have layers of petals, and the back clearly shows the detailed design and handcrafted workmanship Hobé is known for.
-You could wear this beautiful bracelet with any of my Hobé brooches with a floral motif – scroll down to see a selection.$ 250
+You could wear this beautiful jewel with any of this maker’s brooches with a floral motif – scroll down to see a selection.$ 250